mrcsptr/FF-try/SPEC.md

   * character # indicates comment
   * position of a dude depends on the position on the file.
 Position blocks must be separated by blank lines.
   * blank within a line are ignored
+  * it might be important to take into consideration the general team config: for example (PSG systematically uses a 4-3-3).
+Of course configurations exceeding 3 lines would be merged in a 3-line config (eg a 4-2-3-1 would be merged in 4-5-1).
+That implies that lines can contain from 1 to 5 players, which could also be taken into account (1 attacker should be in trouble facing 5 defenders)
 ```
 teams/
   blue.txt